 5. Listen and watch

-On top of all of this ECE teachers work hard every day to provide a nurturing, loving, and stimulating environment for children to play, learn, and grow.
-They look after those children like their own!
-Ask any ECE teacher and I’m sure they tell you every single child’s likes, dislikes, and just exactly how they like to be snuggled in for nap-time.
+As a reliever, you have the important role of supporting the permanent kaiako when one of their colleagues is away.
+ECE kaiako work hard every day to provide a nurturing, loving, and stimulating environment for tamariki to play, learn, and grow.
+They look after the tamariki like their own!
+Ask any ECE kaiako and I’m sure they will tell you every single child’s likes, their favourite activity and what they aren’t so keen on.

 Get more information about our current ECE vacancies today!